 Bay Point Resort - Meadows Course

 Editor's Note: The Meadows Course is currently closed, due to the damage from Hurricane Michael.
+See Bay Point Resort - Nicklaus Course listing for the remaining 18 holes that are still open.

 Bay Point offers two scenic championship courses that are situated right along the Emerald Coast overlooking the pristine waters of St. Andrews Bay.
 Both golf courses offer a unique experience but the same beautiful scenery.
 The Meadows Course is classic country club golf with a playability that endures day in and day out.
 The layout features tight fairways, numerous bunkers, and lakes that present different challenges every time you play.
 The course is also heavily wooded with trees lining the fairways.
 One feature of the design that never changes though, is that it always demands accuracy and careful strategy.
 At 6,913 yards, the golf course allows long hitters to really shine.
 Bay Point's two 18-hole courses are complemented by practice facilities that include an immaculately manicured putting green and driving range.